Chart Color Schemes

 Tarneit - Central shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Tarneit - Central is significantly higher than broader benchmarks.
-42.5% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.0% in the SA4 region.
+Educational attainment in Tarneit - Central is notably higher than broader benchmarks.
+Among residents aged 15 and above, 42.5% hold university qualifications, compared to 30.4% nationally and 32.0% in the SA4 region.
 Bachelor degrees are most common at 24.3%, followed by postgraduate qualifications (15.8%) and graduate diplomas (2.4%).
-Vocational credentials are also prominent, with 26.5% of residents aged 15 and above holding them - advanced diplomas at 12.9% and certificates at 13.6%.
+Vocational credentials are also prevalent, with 26.5% of residents holding such qualifications - advanced diplomas at 12.9% and certificates at 13.6%.

 Educational participation is high, with 40.2% of residents currently enrolled in formal education.
 This includes 15.0% in primary education, 8.5% in secondary education, and 6.3% pursuing tertiary education.
 There are 8 schools operating within Tarneit - Central, educating approximately 7,047 students as of the latest data.
-The area demonstrates typical Australian school conditions (ICSEA: 1042) with balanced educational opportunities.
+The area has balanced educational opportunities, with an ICSEA score of 1042, typical for Australian schools.
 The educational mix includes 3 primary, 2 secondary, and 3 K-12 schools.
-School capacity exceeds typical residential needs (23.8 places per 100 residents vs 18.4 regionally), indicating the area serves as an educational center for the broader region.
+School capacity exceeds residential needs, with 23.8 places per 100 residents compared to the regional average of 18.4, indicating Tarneit - Central serves as an educational hub for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education